-Passport obtaining was a major problem in many incidents.
-Ber described in detail the difficulties an immigrant faced trying to obtain a passport.
-Sometimes people were not awarded a passport and had to look for forged ones.
-One report stated that forged passports, provided by criminals, cost much more than the sum of 15 rubles needed for a legal passport.
-According to Russian law men could obtain passports, but women could not.
-A woman wishing to emigrate had to register in her father’s or husband’s passport.
-Immigrating women needed to be accompanied by men in whose passport they were registered, many of them were criminals using forged passports.
-In many cases women were raped while traveling to their destination.
-Upon arrival were bought by local brothel handlers, thus becoming prostitutes in the new country.
+Obtaining passports was often a major problem and Ber describes in detail the difficulties a would-be migrant faced in trying to obtain one.
+Sometimes people were not granted one and had to obtain forgeries, with one report stating that forged passports cost much more than the sum of 15 roubles needed for a legal one.
+According to Russian law, men could obtain passports, not women.
+Women wishing to emigrate had to be registered on their father’s or husband’s passport and be accompanied by them or, very often, by the male criminals who had provided their forged passports.
+In many cases, women were raped while traveling to their destination and, upon reaching their destination, handed over to brothel owners.

-Odessa Jewish criminals offered solutions to such problems.
-Prospective immigrants were lodged in crowded facilities near the port owned by the gangs.
-They terrorized other potential landlords, running them out of business.
-They also provided falsified registration in passports to women.
-This was also related to the trafficking issue, discussed next.

-Trafficking and Immigration
+Trafficking and migration

-Jewish criminals many of them from the Jewish Ghetto Moldavanka in Odessa, operated brothels within the Russian empire and organized international trafficking networks, transferring/relocating young girls and young women from Eastern Europe to Turkey and the Middle East (via the Black Sea) on the one hand and to Central and Western Europe and from there to the Americas, on the other hand.

-During late nineteenth century, Odessa became a center for trafficking to Eastern Europe, the Middle East, and the North and South America.
-Police statistics from the Russian Empire, the Polish districts (mainly Warsaw); Austrian Empire; Germany, New York, Istanbul and Argentina establish that this specific criminal activity (sometimes referred to as “white slavery”) was very much a Jewish occupation.
-Jews were also prominent in shipping "white slaves" out of the neighboring Hapsburg Empire as well.
-For example, research from 1908 by Zionist officials indicates that in 1907, hundred and four out hundred twenty four pimps tried in Russian courts (84%); eighty of ninety three pimps entering Argentina and Brazil (86%); sixty eight of hundred and one Hungarian pimps (67%) and thirty eight of thirty nine pimps (97%) in the Austrian province of Galicia were Jews.
-Even the vocabulary used in this trade came mostly from the Yiddish language.
+Jewish criminals, many of them from the Moldavanka Jewish ghetto in Odessa, operated brothels within the Russian Empire and international trafficking networks sending young girls and women from eastern Europe to Turkey and the Middle East via the Black Sea or to central and western Europe and, thereafter, to the Americas, turning Odessa during the late nineteenth century into a center for such international traffic.
+Police statistics from the Russian Empire, the Polish districts (mainly Warsaw), the Austro-Hungarian Empire, Germany, New York, Istanbul, and Argentina establish that this criminal activity, sometimes referred to as “white slavery,” was very much a Jewish occupation.
+Jews were prominent in shipping “white slaves” out of the Austro-Hungarian Empire too.
+For example, research from 1908 by Zionist officials indicates that, in 1907, 104 out of 124 procurers (pimps) tried in Russian courts (84%) were Jews, while 80 out of 93 entering Argentina and Brazil (86%), 68 out of 101 in Hungary (67%), and 38 out of 39 (97%) in Galicia were Jews too.
+Even most of the vocabulary used in this trade came from Yiddish.

-How did the Jewish community in Odessa and in other places react to this particular Jewish occupation?
-Especially since most of the young women victimized were Jewish.
-The Jewish public was very much aware of the phenomenon.
-The issue was discussed most thoroughly in the Hebrew and Yiddish press.
-Many stories of young women and in some cases very young (age 14-15) and their misfortunes were published.
-Jewish Newspapers reported at length the activities of the men and women running this industry, including naming them and their various nicknames, the houses they operated from, etc. Thus, Menahem Sheldorf, (A.K.A.
-Shlomo Bloom or Shlomo Haimowitz) from Odessa, who escorted at least 24 young women from Eastern Europe to Argentina, was mentioned in newspapers, warning young women and their fathers of his malice.

-Many of the reports warned parents of young women about the various ways criminals took to mobilize young and often innocent victims.
-Newspaper reports encouraged parents (especially fathers) of young girls and women to protect their daughters from the possibility of being kidnapped and becoming prostitutes either in Russia or sent abroad.
+How did the Jewish community in Odessa and in other places react to this particularly Jewish occupation, especially since most of the young victims were Jewish themselves?
+The Jewish community was very much aware of the phenomenon and the issue was discussed in most exhaustive detail in the Hebrew and Yiddish press, where many stories of young women — in some cases as young as 14 — and their misfortunes were published.
+Jewish newspapers reported at length on the activities of the men and women running this industry, giving their real and assumed names, the houses they operated from, and so on.
+Thus, for example, Menahem Sheldorf, (also known as Shlomo Bloom and Shlomo Haimowitz) from Odessa, who took at least 24 young women from eastern Europe to Argentina, was reported on as a warning to young women and their fathers of his malfeasance.
+Many other reports warned parents about the various ways criminals trafficked their victims and encouraged parents (especially fathers) to protect their daughters from the kidnapping and prostitution in Russia and abroad.